smoab/docstrange/README.md

 ### System Dependencies for Intelligent Document Processing

-For intelligent document processing functionality to work properly, you may need to install additional system dependencies:
+For this library to work properly, you may need to install additional system dependencies:

 **Ubuntu/Debian:**
 ```bash